 Vehicle delivery represents a significant milestone for the Company, marking the start of revenue generation from product sales.
 SRIVARU has developed a strong supply chain and advanced manufacturing facility, featuring an automated test line, which allows the Company to certify, sell, and deliver products efficiently to its customers.
 With a streamlined supply chain in place, SRIVARU has established an effective costing model that enables the Company to realize gross profit on each sale, driving positive revenue growth.

 The PRANA 2.0 series, featuring the Grand and Elite models, is designed to offer a superior riding experience with state-of-the-art technology, impressive range, and high-performance capabilities.
 Built for urban commuters and eco-conscious riders, PRANA 2.0 motorcycles boast a sleek design, advanced safety features, and powerful electric drivetrains, setting a new benchmark in the premium electric motorcycle segment.
 With an impressive range of 250 kilometers per charge and the capability to accelerate from 0 to 60 km/h in under 4 seconds, the PRANA 2.0 series are both the fastest and most efficient electric motorcycles in their class available in India today.
 PRANA 2.0 vehicles are equipped with iOT enabled smart clusters having LTE and Bluetooth connectivity.
 PRANA 2.0 motorcycles also have advanced Controller Area Communications (CAN) between the core components of the motorcycle, such as the primary controller, charger, battery and cluster.
-The advanced CAN implementation enables of artificial intelligence to monitor specific vehicle parameters and make predictions, ultimately enhancing the user experience.
+The advanced CAN implementation enables the integration of artificial intelligence to monitor specific vehicle parameters and make predictions, ultimately enhancing the user experience.
 This includes providing more accurate information, such as the remaining driving range, by factoring in the vehicle’s current consumption, remaining energy, and regenerative currents.

 Mohanraj Ramasamy, CEO of SRIVARU, stated, "We are thrilled to begin product deliveries of the PRANA 2.0 models and officially enter into a phase of revenue generation.
 The PRANA 2.0 series reflects our commitment to innovation, sustainability, and superior riding experience.
 These models are built for riders who demand both performance and cutting-edge technology, while contributing to a greener planet.
 We are excited about the growth opportunities ahead as we continue to expand our footprint in the electric two-wheeler segment."